 - This is not a DIY job you can do yourself.

-- If you’re fitting a dual fuel range cooker or an all gas model, these must be installed by a GAS safe registered engineer (previously known as CORGI) in accordance with gas safety regulations.
+- If you’re fitting a dual fuel range cooker or a gas range cooker, these must be installed by a GAS safe registered engineer (previously known as CORGI) in accordance with gas safety regulations.

-- An electric range cooker must be installed by a qualified electrician in accordance with IEE regulations.
+- An induction range cooker or must be installed by a qualified electrician in accordance with IEE regulations.

 You can install a range cooker in a kitchen or open plan area which includes a kitchen.
 The area should have good light, no draughts, and an adequate air supply.

 The first question many people ask about range cooker installation is “what power supply do I need for a range cooker?”
 The answer very much depends on your choice of fuel, but here is a basic checklist on what you need to have ready to fit a range cooker.

 Check that you have access to a fuel supply within 1.5m of your new cooker’s location (and within the same room).